 How to Roll out Cookies Using Parchment Paper (Video)

 After cutting out the cookies, lay them out on a parchment-lined baking sheet.

 Be sure to place only the top cookies on one baking sheet and the bottom cookies on another.
 You want to do this because the cookie layers bake at a different rate.

 How to Bake Linzer Cookies

 Preheat an oven to 375 degrees F and bake for approximately 10 minutes or until slightly golden along the sides.

 Remove the cookies from the oven and allow them to cool on a cooling rack before adding warmed raspberry jam to the bottom layer.

-Fill the center opening with extra jam, if needed.
+Fill the center opening with additional jam, if needed.

-Store finished cookies in a sealed container until ready to eat.
+Store finished Linzer Cookies in a tightly sealed container until ready to eat.